Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies

-Besides, J. C. Reyes-Guerrero et al. measured the maritime channel under non-line-of-sight (NLOS) scenarios and proposed a simplified two-path model by using a geometrical approximation method.
-Compared with the free-space model and the two-ray model, this model is only appropriate for transmission over short distances \cite{p301}.
-N. Mehrnia et al. introduced the index correction coefficient in the two-ray model formula and obtained better channel prediction in the 5 GHz band \cite{p315}.
-Jae-Hyun Lee et al. studied large-scale fading characteristics and small-scale fading characteristics in the 2.4 GHz band, and found that the two-ray model considering the wave height of waves is more consistent with the experimental data in general \cite{p311}.
-This modified two-ray model can achieve good fitting effects under certain scenarios, but is only applicable to offshore areas within a short distance.
+Additionally, J. C. Reyes-Guerrero \emph{et al.} measured the maritime channel in non-line-of-sight (NLOS) scenarios and proposed a simplified two-path model by using a geometrical approximation method.
+Compared with the free-space model and the two-ray model, this model is only appropriate for transmission over a short distance \cite{p301}.
+N. Mehrnia \emph{et al.} introduced the index correction coefficient in the two-ray model formula and obtained better channel prediction in the 5 GHz band \cite{p315}.
+Jae-Hyun Lee \emph{et al.} studied large-scale fading characteristics and small-scale fading characteristics in the 2.4 GHz band and found that the two-ray model considering the wave height is more consistent with the experimental data in general \cite{p311}.
+This modified two-ray model can achieve good accuracy under certain scenarios but is only applicable to offshore areas within a short distance.

 In the marine atmosphere, special atmospheric refractive index structures easily form evaporation ducts, so that the electromagnetic wave has an extra scattering energy gain, enabling it to propagate to more distant areas.
-The evaporation duct effect is necessary for communications at longer distances.
-Y. H. Lee et al. measured the near-shore channel under the line-of-sight (LOS) scenario.
-The analysis shows that, when the distance between the transmitter and receiver exceeds a certain threshold (relative to the heights of the transmitting and receiving antennas), the presence of the evaporation duct will affect the path loss.
+The evaporation duct effect is necessary for communications at a longer distance.
+Y. H. Lee \emph{et al.} measured the near-shore channel in the line-of-sight (LOS) scenario.
+The analysis shows that, when the distance between the transmitter and receiver exceeds a certain threshold (relative to the antenna heights), the presence of the evaporation duct will affect the path loss.